cjoudrey/graphql-schema-linter/README.md

 In addition to being able to configure `graphql-schema-linter` via command line options, it can also be configured via one of the following configuration files.

-For now, only `rules`, `customRulePaths` and `schemaPaths` can be configured in a configuration file, but more options may be added in the future.
+For now, only `rules`, `schemaPaths`, `customRulePaths`, and `rulesOptions` can be configured in a configuration file, but more options may be added in the future.

 ### In `package.json`